 This is a fully Midi-compliant controller.
 That means you’re not tied to the Traktor LE software (LE means “light edition”; in other words, it works, but you may end up upgrading when you get frustrating at some of the things it can’t do that paid-for versions can).
 Therefore you can use other software and “map” the controls to it easily enough.
 However, with Traktor it works just fine, straight out of the box.
 There’s no need to even install drivers, Windows or Mac.
 Traktor is well-respected DJ software, but as I say – the choice is yours.
 All DJs end up having a preference, so the versatility is to be welcomed.
 Good stuff.

 The Numark Mixtrack has no built-in sound card.
 That is the thing that actually makes the sound – that reads the MP3s and turns them into music.
 For the uninitiated, you may be wondering why your PC can’t do that for you.
 After all, it can make sound, right?
 Yes, but not quite: Because you need to cue up the next tune while the current one is playing, you actually need two sound outputs – one for the headphones, one for the speakers so that everyone else can hear.
 So if you buy this, you’ll have to factor for a sound card too – from about US$80.
 If this is a bit confusing, we’ve got an article all about sound cards for digital DJing.

 Therefore, you will also need a pair of headphones, and something to listen to the output through – a hi-fi, some computer speakers or something similar.
 But that’s it; so if you’re wanting to start out with digital DJing, you’ll see that you can get going for not really much outlay using this unit.

-As I say, not professionals.
-However, I can see this unit being very popular with the following types of people:

-Later crawl | This is a fully Midi-compliant controller.
-That means you’re not tied to the Traktor LE software (LE means “light edition”; in other words, it works, but you may end up upgrading when you get frustrating at some of the things it can’t do that paid-for versions can).
-Therefore you can use other software and “map” the controls to it easily enough.
-However, with Traktor it works just fine, straight out of the box.
-There’s no need to even install drivers, Windows or Mac.
-Traktor is well-respected DJ software, but as I say – the choice is yours.
-All DJs end up having a preference, so the versatility is to be welcomed.
-Good stuff.

-The Numark Mixtrack has no built-in sound card.
-That is the thing that actually makes the sound – that reads the MP3s and turns them into music.
-For the uninitiated, you may be wondering why your PC can’t do that for you.
-After all, it can make sound, right?
-Yes, but not quite: Because you need to cue up the next tune while the current one is playing, you actually need two sound outputs – one for the headphones, one for the speakers so that everyone else can hear.
-So if you buy this, you’ll have to factor for a sound card too – from about US$80.
-If this is a bit confusing, we’ve got an article all about sound cards for digital DJing.

-Therefore, you will also need a pair of headphones, and something to listen to the output through – a hi-fi, some computer speakers or something similar.
-But that’s it; so if you’re wanting to start out with digital DJing, you’ll see that you can get going for not really much outlay using this unit.

-As I say, not professionals.
-However, I can see this unit being very popular with the following types of people:
+So while it’s not for professionals, I can see this unit being very popular with the following types of people: